 A surgeon will perform the procedure while you’re under a general anesthetic.
 This means that you’ll be in a deep sleep and won’t feel pain during the operation.
 After the surgery is over, you’ll spend a few days to a week in the hospital.

-Your procedure will be performed by a surgeon in an operating room at a hospital.
-When you check in, a nurse will escort you to the area used to prepare patients for surgery.
-You will exchange your clothes for a hospital gown.
+A surgeon will perform the procedure in an operating room at a hospital.
+When you check in, a you’ll be escorted to the area used to prepare patients for surgery.
+You’ll exchange your clothes for a hospital gown.
 The nurse will check your vital signs and start an IV in your hand, wrist, or arm.
-You will feel a pinch when the needle pierces the skin.
+You’ll feel a pinch when the needle pierces your skin.

 As with any medical procedure, there are risks.
-The anesthesia may cause allergic reaction or breathing problems.
+The anesthesia may cause an allergic reaction or breathing problems.

 The risks for any surgery include:

 - blood clots